 - Health assessments & recommendations

-- Program Accelerators directly targeted towards the customers’ needs depending on where they are in their journey.
+- Program Accelerators are directly targeted toward the customers’ needs depending on where they are in their journey.

 - Functional review of Audit results with CPA